EarthPol/earthpol.com/docs/Support/ServerRules.md

     - Outposts placed next to a town for the purposes of conducting a siege are not counted as claimblocking.
     - The outpost must be used to initiate a siege within two siege weekends of being placed.
     - If the outpost is there for longer than two weeks without any siege on the town being conducted, the outpost is eligible for removal upon the town mayor making a ticket.
 The outpost owner need not be notified, and will not be reimbursed for any materials or items left at their siege outpost.
+    - Siege outposts will be removed following their use in a siege.

 6.3 - **Siege Banner Access**  - The siege banner must be reasonably accessible to both sides. **Instances of this will be decided at staff discretion.**
 - No placing the banner on artificial sky islands, meant to make it more difficult to access the banner